mwray/MVOL/index.md

     year      = {2019}
 }
 ```

+## Annotations

+The annotations for the three datasets can be found [here](https://github.com/mwray/Multi-Verb-Labels).

 ## Acknowledgements
 This research is supported by [EPSRC LOCATE (EP/N033779/1)](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/N033779/1) and EPSRC Doctoral Training Partnerships (DTP).